Medicines are best, but you can do some things to treat your psoriasis without a prescription.

 Tip 8: Tend to Your Mental Health

 Don’t let your condition hurt your self-esteem.
-Ask for help if you find it's taking a toll on your mood.
+Ask for help if you find it's taking a toll on your mind.
 Talk to a therapist, like a psychologist or social worker.

 You could also join a support group.
 Time with other people who understand what you're going through can help.